drxteam-dev/drxteam-dev/README.md

 - 👋 Hi, we are the @drxteam-dev Main Account

 - We create lower use Discord.py and Discord.js Bots for Roleplay as Community Servers.
+- We also create FiveM Scripts, which are free but are not good as other ones.

 - Check out our latest Commits and co.